 SRON is one of the leading institutes in the development of the X-ray Integral Field Unit (X-IFU) for ATHENA.
 X-IFU will be a 2-D imaging camera annex spectograph that is cooled to sub-Kelvin level.
 The spectograph will be able to produce a spectrum for each pixel of the captured image and derive the characteristics of gas as hot as 10 million degrees Kelvin.

-Crucial to this set-up are SRON's TES-detectors and their read-out.
-TES detectors are super sensitive in showing very slight temperature changes when photons are absorbed in the connected absorber.
+Crucial to this set-up are TES-detectors (by NASA Goddard Space Flight Center) and their read-out (SRON).
+Apart from the readout, SRON develops the back-up TES detector arrays.
+TES detector arrays are super sensitive in showing very slight temperature changes when photons are absorbed in the connected absorber.
 The change in temperature is a measure of the energy of the detected X-ray photon.
 The accurate energies of the X-ray light detected by Athena will give astronomers highly valued information about the quantity and type of gases that black holes blast into space, for example.
+SRON develops the read-out for either detector-type.

 The telescope's big lens will lead the captured X-rays to the detector, which will consist of 4000 independant sensors (pixels).
 These sensors will be mounted on a membrane of silicon nitride to prevent - if possible - any increase in temperature.
 That is why the deeply cooled camera can make very detailed pictures of the universe, with a detailed spectrum for every sensor.